Society For Poole

 The Poole Flag – A history to be proud of

-Coats of Arms tell stories, the incorporation of the black scallop shells depicted on the flag have for centuries been the badge worn by Christian pilgrims who visited Saint James’ shrine at Compostella in Spain.
-St James shrine was one of the three most important Christian shrines.
-St James is the patron saint of Poole Town’s parish church.
-Poole ships were licensed to take pilgrims to Spain.
+• The black scallop shells depicted on the flag have for centuries been the badge worn by Christian pilgrims who visited Saint James’ shrine at Santiago de Compostela in Spain.
+Poole ships were licensed to take pilgrims to Spain and St James is the patron saint of Poole Town’s parish church.

 Confirmation of Arms circa 1563